ktekinay/M_Crypto/README.md

 dim bf as Blowfish_MTC

 bf = new Blowfish_MTC( "my encryption key" )
-bf = new Blowfish_MTC( Blowfish_MTC.Padding.PKCS5 )
+bf = new Blowfish_MTC( Blowfish_MTC.Padding.PKCS )
-bf = new Blowfish_MTC( "my encryption key", Blowfish_MTC.Padding.PKCS5 )
+bf = new Blowfish_MTC( "my encryption key", Blowfish_MTC.Padding.PKCS )
 bf = new Blowfish_MTC // Set the key at least before using

 ```

-AES defaults to PKCS5 padding and requires its encryption bits in its Constructor.
+AES defaults to PKCS padding and requires its encryption bits in its Constructor.
 Examples:

 ```
 dim aes as AES_MTC